 This is the most severe observation code.
 It means danger is present and there is an immediate threat to electrical safety.
 Action is mandatory and you will be issued with a “Danger Notice” and advised on how we can repair the defect to a satisfactory state.

 C2 means there is a potentially dangerous defect with your electrical system and urgent corrective work is required.
 The issue is probably not an immediate concern, but it is likely to become dangerous if ignored.

 Observation Code C3

-Code 3 is a lower-level code defined as ‘Improvement Recommended’, which means a non-regulatory issue has been identified or an element of the installation is recommended to be improved.
-There is no immediate danger and a certificate can have a satisfactory outcome if there are only C3 observation codes reported on it.
+Code 3 is a lower-level code defined as ‘Improvement Recommended’.
+This means a non-regulatory issue has been identified, or an element of the installation is recommended to be improved.
+There is no immediate danger and a certificate can have a satisfactory outcome if there are only C3 codes reported on it.

 Observation Code FI

 The FI observation code highlights that further investigation into the system is required.
 This generally means our engineer has found something that needs to be looked at in more depth.
 You will be given an overall unsatisfactory report until the engineer can confirm whether the system is safe.

 No matter what the issues identified are, we will undertake quick and efficient remedial electrical work, in order to render your system compliant with BS 7671, the national standard for electrical installations.
 Once repair works have been carried out, the whole system will be examined again, to ensure the maintenance has been suitably completed.